enekochan/insta360-go-firmware-tool/README.md

 Description
 ===========
-Unofficial Insta360 GO 2 and Insta360 GO 3 cameras firmware tool.
+Unofficial Insta360 GO 2, Insta360 GO 3 and Insta360 GO 3S cameras firmware tool.

-The Insta360 GO 2 and Insta360 GO 3 cameras use an Ambarella H22 SoC and the firmware has a very similar structure to other cameras that also use
+The Insta360 GO 2, Insta360 GO 3 and Insta360 GO 3S cameras use an Ambarella H22 SoC and the firmware has a very similar structure to other cameras that also use
 Ambarella chips (A2, A7, A9, A12, H2 and others) like the GoPro Hero 3, SJCAM SJ7 and SJ8, Xiaomi Yi and Mi, DJI drones and many more.
 See a more detailed list [here](https://en.wikipedia.org/wiki/List_of_Ambarella_products).